stanfordnmbl/MatlabStaticOptimization/README.md

 # Static Optimization in Matlab
 This code solves the muscle redundancy problem using static optimization in Matlab.
 Cost and constraint functions can be defined in Matlab using the OpenSim API.
+For example, you can track muscle activations from electromyography.
 Details about the implementation can be found in Uhlrich et al., 2021.

 ## Publications
 Please cite this paper if you use this code in your work: